Check out our facebook page for pictures and videos from our rehearsals -

 The idea came from a meeting of performers looking for opportunities to sing and play opera in Devon and to involve local musicians.

 We started from a base of nothing - no funds, just enthusiasm and determination.
 The performance of Dido and Aeneas was a great success and we were immediately invited back for 2015.
 We gave two performances of Mozart's Idomeneo in March 2015, and we continue to develop.
 Our third opera was Gluck's Iphigenia in Tauris at the 2016 Teignmouth Classical Music Festival in Teignmouth and in Chudleigh.
 We also gave a very successful supper concert at St Michaels Church, Teignmouth on 17th October 2015.
-Since then, we have presented two more concerts - this time with orchestral accompaniment, a "come and perform" weekend of Cavalleria Rusticana, and two more opera performances - Mozart's La Clemenza di Tito, and Rossini's Cinderella (both in English translations by Amanda Holden).
+Since then, we have presented several more concerts - this time with orchestral accompaniment, a "come and perform" weekend of Cavalleria Rusticana, and more opera performances - Mozart's La Clemenza di Tito, Rossini's Cinderella, and Donizetti's "the Love Potion" (all in English translations by Amanda Holden).
+Since November 2019, we have only offered concerts as a result of the pandemic, but hope to be able to perform a complete opera at the end of 2023.

 Our singers and players are drawn from Devon, Somerset and Cornwall (and beyond) and range in age from under 18 up to past retirement.
 We also offer places in the orchestra and chorus to talented young musicians from Torbay and south Devon.